Glenn Ordway

-Glenn Ordway (born January 16, 1951) is an American retired sports radio and television personality based in the Boston area.
+Glenn Ordway (born January 16, 1951) is an American former sports radio and television personality based in the Boston area.
 He also spent over a decade as a radio sports commentator for Boston Celtics games.

 Career

 Ordway began his radio career in 1972 at WMLO, a small station in Beverly, Massachusetts.
 He then went to WMEX/WITS in Boston in 1975, where at times he filled in for Steve Fredericks; he subsequently became sports director as well as working on Boston Bruins broadcasts.
 In 1981, Ordway gained prominence at WRKO in Boston where he hosted a popular, award-winning call-in show, Sportscall.

 Ordway spent 13 years as a member of the Boston Celtics' radio broadcast team.
 After seven years as the number-two announcer alongside longtime Celtics play-by-play man Johnny Most, Ordway took over as the Celtics' primary announcer in 1989, a post he held until 1996.
 During this period, he appeared as himself in an episode of the long-running Boston-based sitcom Cheers.